pybender/cloudml/doc/_build/html/_sources/classifiers.txt

    }

-This classifier has following parameters:
+This classifier has the following parameters:

 * `loss` : string, default='deviance'
-        loss function to be optimized. 'deviance' refers todeviance (= logistic regression) for classificationwith probabilistic outputs.
-For loss 'exponential' gradientboosting recoveres the AdaBoost algorithm.
+        Loss function to be optimized. 'deviance' refers to deviance (= logistic regression) for classification with probabilistic outputs.
+For loss 'exponential' gradient boosting recovers the AdaBoost algorithm.
 * `learning_rate` : float
-        learning rate shrinks the contribution of each tree by`learning_rate`.There is a trade-off between learning_rate and n_estimators.
+        Learning rate shrinks the contribution of each tree by `learning_rate`.
+There is a trade-off between learning_rate and n_estimators.
 * `n_estimators` : string, default=100, {int ()}
         The number of boosting stages to perform.
-Gradient boostingis fairly robust to over-fitting so a large number usuallyresults in better performance.
+Gradient boosting is fairly robust to over-fitting, therefore a large number usually results in better performance.
 * `max_depth` : string, default=3
-        maximum depth of the individual regression estimators.
-The maximumdepth limits the number of nodes in the tree.
-Tune this parameterfor best performance; the best value depends on the interactionof the input variables.Ignored if``max_leaf_nodes`` is not None.
+        Maximum depth of the individual regression estimators.
+The maximum depth limits the number of nodes in the tree.
+Tune this parameter for best performance; the best value depends on the interaction of the input variables.
+Ignored if``max_leaf_nodes`` is not None.
 * `min_samples_split` : string, default=2
         The minimum number of samples required to split an internal node.
 * `min_samples_leaf` : string, default=1